rofayda22/edx-platform/docs/en_us/course_authors/source/running_course/course_grades.rst

 =============================================

 To delete a student's entire history for a problem from the database, you need that student's username or email address.

+.. important:: Student state is deleted permanently by this process.
+This action cannot be undone.

 You can use either the Staff Debug viewer or the Instructor Dashboard to delete student state.
 .. future example: this is how to help a student who has gotten poor feedback on an ORA problem.

 To use the Staff Debug viewer: